Concepts

 • After 50% CGT discount (if eligible): $3,000 assessable

-Without the carried-forward loss, the Year 2 assessable gain would have been $5,000 (assuming all assets held > 12 months).
-The $4,000 loss saved $1,000 in gross gain, which after the 50% discount reduced assessable income by $2,000.
+Without the carried-forward loss, the Year 2 assessable gain would have been $5,000 (assuming the sale occurs before 1 July 2027 and the asset qualifies for the 50% discount).
+Applying the $4,000 loss before the discount reduces the assessable gain by $2,000.

 Reporting Requirements#